passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.trading.getOptionImpact`<a id="snaptradetradinggetoptionimpact"></a>

 Simulates an option order with up to 4 legs and returns the estimated cost and transaction fees without placing it.
-Only supported for certain brokerages.
-Please refer to the [brokerage trading support page](https://snaptrade.notion.site/brokerages) for more information on which brokerages support this endpoint.
+Only supported for certain enabled brokerages.
+Please refer to the [brokerage trading support page](https://support.snaptrade.com/brokerages) for more information on which brokerages support this endpoint.